Overlooking unhoused hearts

 an East Oakland billboard

-commands my eyes:
+zip ties my eyes:

 YOU CAN’T BUY HAPPINESS.

-Alright, I get it.
+Sure, I get it.
 Then again,

-can vocal chords vocalize
+can any vocal cords

-negotiable happiness?
+vocalize negotiable happiness?

 Can we negotiate